Iakobson/Next-and-React-Links/Lab-React/README.md

   - _Every place in your code with code style problem should be highlighted_
   - _Hover on the problem and see what went wrong_
   - _You can fix separate problem by clicking ESLint:_ `Fix 'prettier/prettier`
+  - _You can run `npm run eslint` to see all app code style errors in the terminal_

+### Instruction for test writing
+> _You should never use real data from the server for testing.
+Use only mocked data._